junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/2025-06-01-SPN-Time-travel-3.md

 I saw him again the next day but we didn't talk.

-And the third day -- third time is the charm, isn't it -- I walked past him as I was tied backhanded, the villagers were cheering and waving torches.
+And the third day -- third time is the charm, isn't it? -- I walked past him as I was tied backhanded, the villagers were cheering and waving torches.

-Did I forget to mention, witch hunting was a really popular sport in the village?
-They just love to tie you up and roast you, and I guess this is just my day.
+Did I forget to mention, witch hunting was a really popular sport around the area these days?
+They just love to tie you up and roast you, and I guess this was just my day.
 Fergus cried so loud, but I asked him to shut up.
-This day would be the day that the world saw me as who I am, and for once, the villagers would be right on their judgement.
+This day would be the day that the world saw me as who I am, and for once, those uncivilized villagers would be right on their idiotic random guess.

 I don't blame them.

-They were quite right the cauldron wasn't for cooking soup for my boy's cold or the grimoire for just learning how to read.
+They were quite right about the cauldron not being a pot for cooking soup for my boy's cold or the grimoire not a draw book for just scribbling and killing time.

-The stake they tied me to was quite high and hot, and I was thinking should have wore the other black dress -- I wouldn't mind that one burnt, but this one, I liked this red one.
+The stake they tied me to was quite high and hot, and I was thinking I should have worn the other black dress -- I wouldn't mind that one burnt, but this one, I liked this red one.

 Then the fire started.
 The smoke was the first bothering thing.
 I couldn't breathe, let alone saying any spell.
 I was very busy cursing all of them.
-Fergus cried so loudly.
+Fergus cried so loudly, I was pretty sure the whole Scotland could hear his noisy shrieking sound.

-And then I saw that strange young man in the trench coat again -- Castiel stood in the crowd, far away at the edge, looking at me with his big sad eyes.
-I think those blue eyes lighted up somehow.
+And then I saw that strange young man in the trench coat again -- Castiel stood in the crowd, behind everyone, far away at the edge, looking at me with his big, sad eyes.
+I thought -- I saw, those blue eyes lighted up somehow.

 The next thing I know, I'm here, standing in the room, surrounded by two men interrogating me just like those bloody peasants.